etiennestuder/gradle-jooq-plugin/README.md

 # Migration

+## Migrating from jOOQ plugin 5.x to 6.x

+When migrating your build from jOOQ plugin 5.x to 6.x, follow these steps:

+- Ensure you run the Gradle build with JDK 11 (or set a [custom Java executable](example/configure_generation_tool_execution/build.gradle))

 ## Migrating from jOOQ plugin 4.x to 5.x

 When migrating your build from jOOQ plugin 4.x to 5.x, follow these steps: